During the reading section of the OET exam, it is likely that you will face many unfamiliar vocabularies.

 Connectors are words or phrases which help to determine the relationship between sentences or clauses.
 If we can find a connector near our unknown phrase, then we can detect its relationship to a preceding or following phrase.

-In the case above, we have the connector “But” at the beginning of the sentence, which is telling us that the information which will follow will contrast a perception which we may have developed from reading the text before this point.
+In the case above, we have the connector “But” at the beginning of the sentence.
+This tells us that the information which will follow will contrast a perception.
+That we may have developed from reading the text before this point.
 Let’s have a look at the preceding sentence: